At the start of each day, check your email and eCampus

 While there are wide variety of resources and people available to help you with school, taking charge of your learning is the best strategy for a successful semester.
 Being your own advocate might sound like this:

-- “Hi [instructor, SI leader, therapist], I am feeling nervous about how the transition to all online classes will affect my academic performance.
+- “Hi [instructor, SI leader, therapist], I am struggling with having all online classes.
+I am worried this will affect my academic performance.
 What advice are you telling other students to help them deal with this?”

 - “I really don’t understand x, y, z concept—can you work with me or recommend online resources to better explain it?”